 How can I get from McCarthy to Kennicott?
 The options are walking, biking, or taking a shuttle bus.
 We provide transportation to and from the footbridge upon arrival and departure.
 Bicycles are provided for the duration of your stay.
 You may also take the McCarthy Kennicott Shuttle between McCarthy and Kennicott for $5 per person each way.

 What kind of activities are there to do in the area?
 McCarthy and Kennicott are known for the Wrangell-St. Elias National Park and Kennecott Historic Mines.
-Talk to us first about glacier hikes and hikes to the mines.
-We offer personalized hikes for our guests, with usually 2 but no more that 4 people per guide!
+Talk to us first about Glacier Hikes!
+We offer personalized hikes for our guests, with at least 2 and no more that 4 people per guide!

 For other activities, we recommend: